 - The child displays behaviors that strongly indicate sexual abuse (e.g., excessive, age-inappropriate sexualized behavior toward self or others).

-- Medical findings consistent with molestation.
+- Medical findings consistent with sexual abuse or molestation.

 - The caregiver or others in the household have been convicted, investigated, or accused of rape or sodomy, or have had other sexual contact with the child.